juhana/vorple-if.com/docs/filesystem.md

 > Inform 7 has a strict policy when it comes to filenames: The file must be
 > between 3 and 23 letters a-z or numbers, start with a letter, and may not
 > contain special characters or punctuation (which also means no file extensions
 > allowed.)
-Vorple can create any valid filename that doesn't conform to Inform's
+Vorple can create files with any valid (Unix) names, but if they
-> restrictions, but those files can't then be read from Inform.
+> don't conform to Inform's requirements, they can't then be read from Inform.

 Vorple detects whether it's running an Inform 6 or 7 game and automatically adds the correct header to Inform 7 files when using `vorple.file.write()` and doesn't include